tesla809/erc-20-tutorial/README.md

 #### Functions

-These functions update the state of the contract.
+The following functions update the state of the contract.
+This means they can change data inside the contract, so extra care needs to be added here.

 ##### transfer